jbbacon/NWS_Spectroscopy/README.md

 - `./Data_for_correction/gradients_sLaser`
 - `./Data_for_correction/gradients_mPRESS`

-GIRF measurments are avialable in
+GIRF measurments are available in
 - `./GIRF_measurements`

 ---